refractionPOINT/lce_doc/docs/dr.md

 The `?` saves us from enumerating each index within the list and instead evaluates *all* values at the indicated level.
 This can be very powerful when used in combination with Lookups: lists of threat indicators such as known bad IPs or domains.

-> To learn more about using lookups in detections, see Lookups.
+> To learn more about using lookups in detections, see TODO Advanced: Using Lookups.

 ### Values